pygfx/wgpu-py/codegen/README.md

   marked with a FIXME comment should be fixed.
 Others may or may not.
   Use `wgpu.h` as a reference to check available functions and structs.
 * Run `python wgpu.codegen` again to validate that all is well.
+* Make sure that the tests run and provide full coverage.
+* This process typically does not introduce changes to the API, but certain features that were previously not supported could be after an update.

 ## Further tips

-* It's probably easier to update `wgpu.h` before updating `webgpu.idl`.
-* It's probably easier to update relatively often, so each increment is small.
+* It's probably easier to update relatively often, so that each increment is small.
+* Sometimes certain features or changes are present in WebGPU, but not in wgpu-native.
+This may result in some manual mappings etc. which make the code less elegant.
+These hacks are generally temporary though.
+* It's generally recommended to update `webgpu.idl` and `wgpu.h` separately.
+Though it could also be advantageous to combine them, to avoid the hacky stuff mentioned in the previous point.